joymichs/daad-web-dev-workshop/README.md

 ## Daad Web Dev Workshop

-a one week web development workshop teaching how to build to build a website from scratch using HTML and CSS
+a one week web development workshop teaching how to build a website `from scratch` using HTML and CSS

 ### Resources